1An Introduction to God

 God mentioned nothing even remotely related to “faith.”
 He did not say, nor did He imply, that the benefits of the Covenant occurred because ‘Abraham “believed” Him.
 And as such, you can trash the book of Galatians along with the rest of the Pauline epistles.
 The author of the Christian New Testament attempted to bypass the Towrah by claiming that ‘Abraham’s righteousness was the result of his “faith,” and that it had nothing to do with his willingness to listen to Yahowah’s requirements and responsibilities nor observe the conditions of the Covenant as they are presented in His Towrah.

 Since the means to engage in this relationship is the antithesis of Paul’s diatribe, who do you suppose is right?
 And with a question this easy to answer, why are there 2.4 billion Christians and so few Covenant members?
-And why do rabbis so readily dismiss the Covenant and seldom if ever speak of its requirements or benefits?
+And why do rabbis so readily dismiss the Covenant and seldom, if ever, speak of its requirements or benefits?

 Much of Bare’syth 26:6 is misrepresented in English Bibles to lead the faithful astray.
 For example, over the millennia, religious advocates have deliberately sought to dupe the unsuspecting by errantly rendering shama’ as “obey,” creating the impression that the “God of the ‘Old 15Testament’ is a fearsome and demanding Lord” whose punishments for non-compliance could only be avoided through their intervention and dictates.